Knit a sweet and simple Apple Hat with this free knitting pattern for your little one this fall!

 Round 13: Knit 2 stitches together and repeat to the end of the round.
 (8 stitches remaining)

-Switch to green yarn and knit in the round until the stem is 2 inches long.
+Switch to brown yarn and knit in the round until the stem is 2 inches long.
 Cut your yarn, thread it onto a needle and thread it through the remaining stitches, pull to close.
 Weave in your ends.

 Leaf (make 2):